psychemedia/finn-resources/src/mongan.md

 tonsure on his head, and the . . . on his back.
 And they go onward before the king of Leinster, who welcomed Tibraide and gave him a kiss, and "Tis long that I have not seen thee, O Tibraide,' he said, 'and read the gospel to us and 5 proceed before us to the fortress.
 And let Ceibhin Cochlach, the attendant of my chariot, go with thee.
 And the queen, the wife of the king of Ulster, is there and would like to confess to thee.'
 And while Mongan was reading the gospel, Mac an Daimh would say ' Amen, amen.'
 The hosts said they

-lo had never seen a priest who had but one word except that cleric ; for he said nothing but ' amen.'
+lo had never seen a priest who had but one word except that cleric; for he said nothing but ' amen.'

 i6.
 And Mongan went onward to the front of the fortress in which Dubh-Lacha was.
 And she recognised him.
 And Mac an Daimh said: 'Leave the house all of ye, so that